Chanty

 Let’s face it, social media is a black hole for productivity.
 One minute you’re checking your notifications, and the next thing you know, you’re knee-deep in a Twitter argument about pineapple on pizza.

 The solution: Set limits for yourself.
 Use browser extensions or apps to block distracting websites during work hours.
 And if you really need a social media fix, schedule designated breaks throughout the day to check your accounts.
+You can also set aside specific times in your calendar for social media, which can help you limit mindless scrolling during work hours.
+This way, you’re not blocking all communication, but you’re doing it in a more productive way.

 2. Don’t keep going back to your emails